"As cliche as it sounds, studying abroad in Norway

 An Honors education at Shippensburg University provides students with numerous opportunities to expand their Honors academic experience beyond the Shippensburg campus.
-The Honors Program encourages its students to consider studying abroad for a semester or an academic year.
+The Wood Honors College encourages its students to consider studying abroad for a semester or an academic year.

-The Honors Program awards scholarships of up to $400 to help Honors students pay for the costs of traveling to their study abroad destinations.
+The Wood Honors College awards scholarships of up to $400 to help Honors students pay for the costs of traveling to their study abroad destinations.
 Applications are available on the Forms page of the Honors website and are due November 15 and April 15.

 PASSHE Summer Honors Program

 Since 1985, the Pennsylvania State System of Higher Education has provided Honors students across the commonwealth with the opportunity to study internationally with the PASSHE Summer Honors Program.
 Two Shippensburg Honors students have the chance to travel with this program each summer.